noccylabs/immp-spec/immp-draft.md

  * The protocol should authenticate originating domains, while allowing the sender to remain anonymous.

-# The Protocol
+# The Protocol Phases

 The protocol is divided up into a number of phases, each allowing a specific subset of the supported commands.

 1. **Unencrypted** - In this phase only commands to upgrade the transport are allowed.
+No messages can be delivered, and no authentication can be made.
 2. **Unauthenticated** - In this phase only authentication commands (local users as well as remote cookies) or push-events are allowed.
 3. **Local Authenticated** - can access mailboxes and send mail.
-4. **Remotely Authenticated** - Can deliver mail to local accounts.
+4. **Remotely Authenticated** - Can deliver mail to local mailboxes.

 # Features